Managing a Healthcare Worker’s ADA Request for Accommodation: 5 Steps

 1. Establish a System for Receiving Requests

-There’s no standard way for healthcare workers to submit accommodation requests, and it’s also not legally required to mention the ADA or use the term “reasonable accommodation.”
-If an employee asks (in writing or verbally) for workplace modifications linked to a medical condition, an employer is expected to address the request appropriately.
+There’s no standard way for healthcare workers to submit accommodation requests, and it’s also not legally required to use the term “reasonable accommodation” or mention the ADA.
+Nursing, medical, and administrative staff who ask (in writing or verbally) for modifications linked to a medical condition are expected to receive an appropriate response from their employer.

-Because of this, facility leaders should implement a clear system for staff who wish to ask for accommodations to prevent an ADA request from being overlooked.
+Because of this, facility leaders should implement a clear system for staff to prevent an ADA request for accommodation from being overlooked.
 This could entail:

 2. Review the Request